 In our first set of experiments, we set \(M\) and \(N\) to the identity.
 Thus the \(H^{-1}\)-norm is simply the Euclidean norm.
 The right-hand side \((b, c)\) is generated such that the exact solution of~\eqref{eq:sqd} is the vector of ones.
 Residuals $r_k = b - Ax_k$ are calculated explicitly at each iteration in order to evaluate $\|r_k\|$ instead of using~\eqref{eq:residual_tricg} or~\eqref{eq:residual_trimr}.
 Each algorithm stops as soon as $\|r_k\| \leq \varepsilon_a + \|(b,c)\| \varepsilon_r$ with absolute tolerance $\varepsilon_a = 10^{-12}$ and relative tolerance $\varepsilon_r = 10^{-10}$.

-\Cref{fig:lp_osa_07,fig:lp_czprob,fig:lp_d6cube} report residual histories on matrices arising from linear optimization.
+\Cref{fig:lp_osa_07,fig:lp_czprob} report residual histories on matrices arising from linear optimization.
 In all cases, the \TriCG and \TriMR residuals attain the required tolerance in around half the number of iterations of \SYMMLQ and \MINRES, respectively.
 We also note that the \TriCG and \BLCG residuals are close, but not quite superperposed, as are the \MINRES and \BLMINRES residuals.
 These results are encouraging if ones wishes to employ \TriCG or \TriMR to solve the linear systems arising at each iteration of a numerical method for constrained optimization, including interior-point methods, where the systems have the form of those just tested.
 The results also suggest that orthogonality is not lost quite as fast in \TriCG and \TriMR as it is in \BLCG and \BLMINRES.

-\Cref{fig:well1033,fig:Maragal_6,fig:landmark} report residual histories on matrices arising from least squares problems.
+\Cref{fig:Maragal_6,fig:landmark} report residual histories on matrices arising from least-squares problems.